conjugateprior/twfy/README.md

 ## Results

-API call results typically returned as `json` in the background but parsed into nested `data.frame`s and `list`s using `jsonlite`.
+While API call results typically returned as `json` in the background they are parsed into nested `data.frame`s and `list`s using `jsonlite`.
 One exception is `getBoundary` which returns a string of KML.

 ## Documentation

 Package documentation is incomplete.
-A more nearly but still not complete set of documentation can be found at the link above.
+A more nearly complete set of documentation can be found from the [API source](http://www.theyworkforyou.com/api).